 The following presents a comparison of generator pre-rule and post-rule implementation invoices for five facilities.
-The facilities chosen represent the 25th, 50th, 75th, 90th, and 95th percentile based on the volume of hazardous waste generated for calendar year 2017, as reported in 2018.
+The facilities chosen represent the 25th, 50th, 75th, 90th and 95th percentile based on the volume of hazardous waste generated for calendar year 2017, as reported in 2018.